qzh3722/interior-design-prompt-generator/README.md

 # Interior Design Prompt Generator

 ## Overview
 This is an Interior Design Prompt Generator.
 It produces unique design prompts based on user-selected parameters or randomly.
-It aims to inspire creativity and provide direction in interior design projects.
+It aims to inspire creativity and provide direction in interior design projects.The generated hints can be used directly in AI image generation tools such as Midjourney, Stable Diffusion, etc.

 ## Features
 - User can select specific parameters for the interior design prompt.